KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption-2/index.md

 # You need to choose a kernel compatible with your RPi version.
 #   Kali RPi images name its kernels:
 #   - Re4son+ is for armv6 devices (ie. RPi1, RPi0, and RPi0w)
-#   - v7+ and v8+ sufixes are for the 32bit and 64bit armv7 devices (ie. RPi 3)
+#   - v7+ and v8+ suffixes are for the 32bit and 64bit armv7 devices (ie. RPi 3)
-#   - l+ sufix in the name means they will be ready for the RPi4.
+#   - l+ suffix in the name means they will be ready for the RPi4.
 export _KERNEL_VERSION_FILTER="v8+"

 # HOSTNAME